-Progress continued to be made during the year on the procurement phase for the treatment of residual waste (black bin waste).
-Participants were invited to submit detailed solutions which were subject to evaluation prior to continuing with the procurement process.
+During the year progress continued to be made on the procurement phase for the treatment of residual waste (black bin waste) with preparations for the final stage of the process being advanced.

-It is anticipated that the procurement process will enter into the final phases in the next financial year.
+It is anticipated that the procurement process will enter into the final phases in the next financial year when a preferred bidder will be announced.

 The Department and the Programme Delivery Support Unit (PDSU) continued to provide excellent support to the project during the year.
-In addition, assistance from other central government bodies, such as the Department of Finance and Personnel and the Strategic Investment Board, proved invaluable.
+In addition, continued assistance from other central government bodies, such as the Department of Finance and Personnel and the Strategic Investment Board, proved invaluable.